 1. Zip Around the “Snowmobile Capital of the Midwest”

 Snowmobiling during winter in Michigan is one of the top things to do in the Upper Peninsula.
-There are four main trail systems in the UP: Munising, Sault Ste.
+The UP has four main trail systems: Munising, Sault Ste.
 Marie, Paradise, and Marquette.
 A couple of these trails connect so you can start your journey in Munising, stop in Marquette for lunch, zip up to see Pictured Rocks National Lakeshore, and then head back to Munising!
 A day (or a few days) of snowmobiling is a classic way to enjoy Michigan at it’s finest during the winter time, especially for adrenaline junkies!

-Northern Michigan has more than a fair share of excellent ski areas to hit during winter time in Michigan.
+Northern Michigan has more than a fair share of excellent ski areas to hit during wintertime in Michigan.
 Crystal Mountain and Nub’s Nob offer the widest range of activities and the largest concentration of ski slopes.
-If you’re looking for a small taste of skiing on a budget, Hickory Hills Ski Area outside of Traverse City is a great intro to skiing.
+Hickory Hills Ski Area outside of Traverse City is a great intro to skiing if you’re looking for a small taste of skiing on a budget.

 Traverse City crams all of the best things to do in Michigan into one place.
 Skiing, snow tubing, fat tire biking, shopping, indoor waterparks, movie theaters, dining, wine tours; you name, it and Traverse City has it.
 You can also drive over to Sleeping Bear Dunes National Park where Nordic skiing, hiking, and sledding are fun ways to spend the day on Lake Michigan’s shoreline.

 5. Try Cross-Country Skiing and Snowshoeing

 Gaylord has an extensive trail system of cross-country skiing and snowshoeing trails around the town center that branches out into the beautiful wintry woods.
 This fun winter activity is easy to learn for beginners and is a perfect way to experience the great outdoors (and get some exercise).